shubham-sharma25/Namaste-react/Episode 5 Lets get hooked/notes.md

 Virtual Dom , reconcilliation (react fibre), diffing , react behind the scenes:

 -when a component is rendered for the very first time, then react creates a virtual DOM which is only a representation of real dom. as a JS object
--when there is a state or data update in the component, then react create another virtual DOM with the updated data.
+-when there is a state or data update (setState) in the component, then react will trigger its reconcilliation cycle and create another virtual DOM with the updated data.
 -then react compares previous virtual DOM with updated virtual DOM and find out the difference (called as diffing) -after finding the difference , react updates only the changed part in the real DOM with minimum operations (reconcilliation) -React fibre is the new algorithm of finding the diff and updating the real dom which came with react 16